A Look Into How Set Decorators Influence Product Placement On Set

 4. What is the most embarrassing moment that you have seen or experienced on set?

 DH: I have two answers for that one!
 Every time that I trip over cables I get embarrassed.
-But I was working on the movie Red State with Kevin Smith and he really likes to include the crewmembers that are behind the scenes into his movies.
+But I was working on the movie Red State with Kevin Smith and he really likes to include the crewmembers that are behind the scenes in his movies.
 Some people get more major parts, but he called me and asked me to be someone’s wife which was really just a picture on a desk, but it turned into an all-day photo shoot, and I don’t even really like getting my picture taken!
 And then he called me to set with all the different pictures that they took of me and then I as the set decorator had to pick which one I thought would be the best one, and that to me was just horrifying!
 And then when it was actually in the movie, we had a crew screening and he edited that picture about twenty times I think to be funny and it got a huge applause every time.
-And then to make things worse, my crew returned the frame that the picture was in to the prop house with my picture still in it, so then sat at the prop house with the picture still in it and people would text me saying ‘oh I saw your picture!’
+And then to make things worse, my crew returned the frame that the picture was into the prop house with my picture still in it, so then sat at the prop house with the picture still in it and people would text me saying ‘Oh I saw your picture!’

 More From Hollywood Branded